dimkauzh/vertex/README.md

 ```bash
 make example
 ```

+## Documentation
+We have out documentation hosted on [this repo's wiki](https://github.com/dimkauzh/vertex/wiki).
 ## License
 This project is licensed under the GPLv3 License - see the LICENSE file for details.